stmcg/ma-median-survival/README.md

 # Meta-Analysis of Median Survival Times

-This repository contains the data and code used for the analyses in "Meta-analysis of median survival times with inverse variance weighting" by Sean McGrath, Jonathan Kimmelman, Omer Ozturk, Russell Steele, and Andrea Benedetti.
+This repository contains the data and code used for the analyses in "Meta-analysis of median survival times with inverse-variance weighting" by Sean McGrath, Jonathan Kimmelman, Omer Ozturk, Russell Steele, and Andrea Benedetti.

 ---